Farming systems in India: Teak and bamboo

-Teak and bamboo plantations in India are a good alternative crop solution to farmers of central India, where conventional farming is popular.
+Teak and bamboo plantations in India are a good alternative crop solution for farmers of central India, where conventional farming is popular.
 Due to rising input costs of farming, many farmers have grown teak and bamboo plantations because they only require water during the first two years.
 Bamboo, once planted, provides the farmer with output for 50 years until it flowers.
 Production of these two trees positively impacts and contributes to the climate change problem in India.

 Crop rotation

-Crop rotation can be classified as a type of subsistence farming if there is an individual or communal farmer doing the labor and if the yield is solely for their own consumption.
+Crop rotation can be classified as a type of subsistence farming if there is an individual or communal farmer doing the labor and if the yield is solely for their consumption.
 It is characterized by different crops being alternately grown on the same land in a specific order to have more effective control of weeds, pests, diseases, and more economical utilization of soil fertility.
 In India, leguminous crops are grown alternately with wheat, barley, and mustard.
 An ideal cropping system should use natural resources efficiently, provide stable and high returns, and avoid environmental damage.